 Wild Moments (2010) by Ted Williams

 Fall in love with the natural world during all seasons (including winter).
-This compilation of nature essays focuses on the creatures of the world and is perfect for those looking to read a few pages to feel inspired.
+This compilation of nature essays focuses on the world’s creatures and is perfect for those looking to read a few pages to feel inspired.

 Read More: Review of Wild Moments by Ted Williams